theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-2/index.md

 ---
 layout: base.njk
 title: "Mesoamerica"
-description: "The Rebel Gospel, the Secret Teachings, and the Mirror of the Divine."
+description: "Part II of the Afterlife Scrolls: the rebel gospel, the secret teachings, and the mirror of the Divine."
+excerpt: |
-excerpt: "You walked the calendars of stone and remembered the spiral of time.
+  You walked the calendars of stone and remembered the spiral of time.
-    Now descend — into the nine levels of Mictlán and the trial chambers of Xibalba.
+  Now descend, into the nine levels of Mictlán and the trial chambers of Xibalba.
   The Lords are watching.
-The test is re…"
+The test is real.
 tier: initiate

-pageId: "the-teachings-the-great-return-afterlife-s1-mesoamerica-part-2"
+pageId: "the-great-return-afterlife-season-1-mesoamerica-part-2"

 episode: 6
 partNumeral: II

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Teachings"
+gateTitle: "The Great Return"

+seriesTitle: "Series I: The Afterlife"
+seasonTitle: "Season I: Maps of the Afterlife"
+episodeTitle: "Episode VI: Mesoamerica"
-partTitle: "The Descent into Mictlán and Xibalba"
+partTitle: "Part II: The Descent into Mictlán and Xibalba"
 tagline: "Trials of the Underworld ✦ The Unmaking of the Soul ✦ The Dog Who Remembers"

 slug: "part-2"
 permalink: "/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-2/index.html"

 socialImage: "/tgk-assets/images/share/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-2/mesoamerica-part-2.jpg"